Intro-to-CS-Bootcamp/Grader/README.md

 into the directory and it should work.

 If any bugs occur, let me know.
 Will update as soon as possible.

+Also, don't forget to download gspread from pip!